marblehands/rs-school-tasks/typescript-essentials/index.md

 - Interfaces are particularly useful for documenting and validating the required shape of properties, objects passed as parameters, and objects returned from functions.
 This enables to catch errors and make sure that the right parameters were passed at compile time, rather than waiting to find out about them at runtime.
 - Interfaces are used to describe existing JavaScript APIs and clarify function parameters and return types.

 ### "Develop Typed Functions in TypeScript" Module Reflection

-#### 📝 Description

-In this module I got a brief overview of typed functions in TypeScript.
-Personal reflections were written down based on the material covered.

 #### 💡 Key Insights